Lingzhi-Ouyang/Almost-Strong-Consistency-Cassandra/experiment/README.md

 To emulate a distributed datastore in the single-host environment, you need to set up and run multiple Cassandra instances in the following steps.

-`cd Cassandra`
+`cd CASSANDRA`

-### 0. Configure
+### 0. Configuration

 First of all, you need to modify the configuration template ***Cassandra/cassandra/conf/cassandra.yaml*** to exactly what you desire (the option *hinted-handoff* can be set later).

-To configure the Cassandra cluster  you can:
+To configure the Cassandra cluster  you can input as below:

 `./install-cassandra.sh {name} [-t topology] [-h] [-rt read_timeout] [-wt write_timeout]`

-For the detailed meaning of above parameters, please refer to the [optional parameters](#parameters).
+For the detailed meaning of above parameters, please refer to the [Optional Parameters](#parameters).

 Attention: you must provide the *name* of the cluster!
 Other parameters are optional.
 If omitted, they will be set using the default values.